 The three demo APIs and their packs

 costQL was proven against three real, unrelated GraphQL APIs: a network passthrough we instrumented (TMDB), a public API we don’t own and can’t change (Rick & Morty), and a batch-heavy SQLite database we instrumented (Northwind).
 Each one was onboarded with a single small adapter and zero engine changes, and each ships a committed pricing pack in packs/ that quotes fully offline.
-Two of the packs are T3 because we instrumented those demo servers ourselves; Rick & Morty is T1 because it is a black box, exactly the fidelity ladder a real adoption follows.
+Two of the packs are T3 because we instrumented those demo servers ourselves; Rick & Morty is T1 because it is a black box — each pack at the fidelity its API affords, which is exactly how tier fit works in a real adoption.

 Rick & Morty: the “try it right now” one (T1, black box)